Full docker example

 After registering all your users, you might also want to disable the user registration.

-NOTE: If you intend to run Vikunja with mysql and/or to use non-latin characters make sure your db is utf-8 compatible.
+If you intend to run Vikunja with mysql and/or to use non-latin characters make sure your db is utf-8 compatible.
+All examples on this page already reflect this and do not require additional work.

 File permissions #